Ranked & tested

 1. Ergotron LX Desk Mount — best overall#

 The LX is the answer to most monitor arm questions.
 Constant Force technology means you set the tension once and the arm holds any position — no drift, no creep, no retightening after six months.
 It handles 34" ultrawides and 27" 4K panels without strain, the 10-year warranty is among the best in the category, and repositioning is one-hand and effortless.
 The grommet adapter is a separate purchase for desks without a clamp edge.
-At $160 it's not cheap for an arm; it's the correct price for a piece of hardware you'll use daily for a decade.
+It's not cheap for an arm; it's the correct price for a piece of hardware you'll use daily for a decade.

 2. Ergotron LX Dual Stacking — best for two-monitor setups#